RL unknotter, hard unknots and unknotting number

 Abstract

 We develop a reinforcement learning pipeline for simplifying knot diagrams.
 A trained agent learns move proposals and a value heuristic for navigating Reidemeister moves.
-The pipeline applies to arbitrary knots and links; we test it on ``very hard'' unknot diagrams and, using diagram inflation, on \(4_1\#9_{10}\) where we recover the recently established and surprising upper bound of three for the unknotting number.
+The pipeline applies to arbitrary knots and links; we test it on “very hard” unknot diagrams and, using diagram inflation, on \(4_1\#9_{10}\) where we recover the recently established and surprising upper bound of three for the unknotting number.
+In addition, we explain a self-improving workbook-driven extension of the pipeline that systematically improves unknotting number upper bounds on the list of prime knots.